Night blindness (nyctalopia) affects vision clarity in low light conditions and can significantly impact performance of daily activities.

 Create a regular exercise routine to help you maintain a healthy lifestyle— protecting your eyes and reducing your risk of night blindness.

-Caution: Always consult with your doctor before beginning any new exercise program.
+Caution: Always consult with a doctor before beginning any new exercise program.

 Update your optical prescription